If you've been affected by a natural disaster, you may be a target for scam artists or predatory lenders who seek out people in distress.

 Potential scam: A person claiming to be a government employee or disaster relief professional requests financial information, saying they need it to help you recover from a crisis.

-What you should do: Don't provide your personallyidentifiable information (PII) by phone, email, text or in-person without first confirming the identity of the person.
+What you should do: Don't provide your personally identifiable information by phone, email, text or in-person without first confirming the identity of the person.
 You can do this by asking for identification and calling the organization the person claims to work for.

 Remember that government employees will never ask you for financial information, such as a bank account number.